21Krishanpal/Rapid-and-MadeYouReset-Attack/README.md

-# Rapid Reset Client
+# Rapid and MadeYou Reset Attack

-Rapid Reset Client is a tool for testing mitigations and exposure to CVE-2023-44487 (Rapid Reset DDoS attack vector).
-It implements a minimal HTTP/2 client that opens a single TCP socket, negotiates TLS, ignores the certificate, and exchanges SETTINGS frames.
-The client then sends rapid HEADERS frames followed by RST_STREAM frames.
-It monitors for (but does not handle) server frames after initial setup, other than to send to stdout.
-This functionality is easily removed from source if it's too annoying.
+Rapid and MadeYouReset script is a testing tool for the Rapid/MadeYouReset DDoS attack.
+It uses a minimal HTTP/2 client that connects over TLS, skips certificate checks, and sends rapid HEADERS and RST_STREAM frames to check if a server is vulnerable.

 ## Prerequisites